-To help your child improve their letter recognition and knowledge of letter sounds.
+This early reading game helps children become more familiar with the letters of the alphabet, reinforcing their reading foundation.
+It will help your child improve their letter recognition and knowledge of letter sounds.

 Write each individual letter of the alphabet onto separate flashcards and hide these around your house.
 Come up with some fun clues for your child to follow, until they find each hidden letter.
 Whenever they find a flashcard, get them to name the letter they found, and name a word that starts with that letter.
 You can level up this game by including uppercase letters and lower case letters and getting your child to point that out too.

 This game encourages a deeper understanding of stories, as your child will experience characters' emotions firsthand.
 It also builds reading fluency.
 It's been created to improve children's reading comprehension and communication skills.

 Choose a story or book your child loves.
 Assign the characters of this book to different family members.
 Act out the story, encouraging your child to read their part with expression - get them to speak using silly voices, or rhyming words only for an extra challenge!